seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 Early Algorithms - Cross-correlation
 ----------------
-The earliest discontinuity algorithm was developed by Bahorich and Farmer (1995) and used the maximum cross correlation value of three traces.
+The earliest discontinuity algorithm was developed by Bahorich and Farmer (1995) and used the maximum cross-correlation value of three traces.
 Each trace is correlated with a "moving-window" subset of two neighboring traces (Figures 1B and 2B).
 A complete implementation is given in the accompanying notebook, but we'll skip it here for brevity.
 Bahorich and Farmer coined the term "coherence" for the attribute, based on its conceptual similarity to pre-stack methods for estimating stacking velocities (e.g. Taner and Koehler, 1969).
-While this exact approach is computationally expensive and not widely used today, it provides a good starting point to understand later algorithms.
+While this exact approach is computationally expensive and not widely used today, it provides a starting point to understand later algorithms.

 Generalization to an Arbitrary Number of Traces
 -----------------------------------------------
 Bahorich and Farmer's (1995) approach was very successful, but it is sensitive to noise because only three traces are used.
-Marfurt, et al (1998) generalized Bahorich and Farmer's cross-correlation approach to an arbitrary number of input traces, referred to by the authors as "semblance-based coherence" (Figure 1C).
+Marfurt et al. (1998) generalized Bahorich and Farmer's cross-correlation approach to an arbitrary number of input traces, referred to by the authors as "semblance-based coherence" (Figure 1C).
 As an example: